Do you want to develop strong glutes?

 This muscle acts to extend your hip and stabilize your pelvis.

 The gluteus medius lies right under the gluteus maximus and functions to abduct (or more away from your body) and externally rotate your hip.
+(It is often called the upper glute or glute shelf)

 Lastly, is the gluteus minimus.